Reviving Scotland's 'disappearing' marine life with no-take zones | DW | 13.07.2021

 A 2020 report by international ocean conservation organization Oceana showed that out of the 10 most economically important species in UK waters, only three were healthy and sustainably fished.
 Southern North Sea crab and North Sea cod were found to be critically overfished.

 The SFCF, COAST and others are now campaigning for a new three-mile limit to be introduced across Scotland.
 That would stop inshore trawling and dredging for shellfish.
-But it is opposed by many fishermen.
+But many fishermenoppose it. .

 The Scottish Fishermen's Federation says the limit won't help make fish populations sustainable and that instead of a blanket ban, individual marine areas or features should be given protected status where there is scientific evidence it's required.